-Neurofeedback attempts to undo changes to the brain caused by trauma.
-It works by helping the brain re-learn how to produce brainwave patterns that help it to function effectively.
+Neurofeedback is a brain-training technique used to improve the brain’s ability to self-regulate and thus to become more flexible and resilient.
+It attempts to undo changes to the brain caused by trauma and works by helping the brain re-learn how to produce brainwave patterns that help it to function effectively.

 A specially designed computer game is used to help participants produce brainwaves in the ‘normal’ range.
 Participants are attached to the computer by a non-invasive electrode placed on their head.
 They are then helped to enter a state of deep relaxation.